If you like beef, you should try out this Instant Pot Corned Beef recipe! Such an easy and tasty main dish for dinner!

 - 4 cups water

 - 4 carrots diced

-- Put the beef, garlic, salt, bay leaf and water in the Instant Pot and lock the lid.
+- Put the beef, garlic bay leaf and water in the Instant Pot.

-- Cook at high pressure for 10 minutes.
+- Close the lid and cook at high pressure for 10 minutes.

-- Once done, wait for a natural pressure release.
+- When cooking time ends, , wait for a natural pressure release.